NaeemAbu-Eideh/NaeemAbu-Eideh/README.md

 ## Hi, I'm Naeem Abu-Eideh👋

-## I'm a graduate from An-Najah National University - Computer Science in IT Collage.
+## I'm a graduate from An-Najah National University - Computer Science.

-- 🔭 I have completed my Frontend internship at ASAL Technologys
+- 🔭 I have completed my Frontend internship at ASAL Technologies
 - 🌱 My internship was about Frontend developer.
 - 📫 How to reach me:  naeemabueideh99@gmail.com